JudsonR1/BitForge/README.md

 ﻿# BitForge
 Welcome to the BitForge project!
 This is a dynamic, multi-page website for a fictional company that sells pre-built gaming PCs and professional workstations.
-The site is designed to be modern, user-friendly, and fully interactive, featuring both a frontend user interface and a backend server.
+The site is designed to be modern, user-friendly, and fully interactive, featuring a working frontend user interface and a backend server for user login/signup feature.

 🚀 Features
 User Authentication: Secure sign-up and login system for users to manage their accounts, handled by a Node.js backend.